usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 1: Create a New Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Your plugin task will output a Numpy array.
-Before registering this output in your plugin task, you need to define the type in Dioptra.
+The Plugin Task you will define will output a Numpy array.
+Before registering this output in your plugin task, you need to define the Numpy array type in Dioptra.

 1. Navigate to the **Plugin-Params** tab.
 2. Click **Create**.